 Mess kits or paper plate, cups and plastic silverware

 What you don’t need is a ton of toys.
-There is so much going on in the park to keep the little campers occupied and happy.
-But, we do bring a little -- crayons and paper for nature rubbings, binoculars, magnifying glass, card games, glow sticks, beach stuff, a bike and a fishing pole.
+There is so much going on in the park to keep little campers occupied and happy.
+But we do bring a few items: crayons and paper for nature rubbings, binoculars, magnifying glass, card games, glow sticks, beach stuff, a bike, and a fishing pole.